GoodVibesVR/goodvibes.client/README.md

 ## Help and support
 Are you having issues?
-Just want to support or contribute the project?
+Want to support or contribute the project?
-Just want to hang out?
+Want to hang out?

 Please head over to our [Discord](https://discord.gg/R2tTCB7MNC).